gispos/AvsPThumb/README.md

 Save multiple streams, so you can have different thumbnail sizes from the same avs file:
 Permitted addition for e.g. 'Stars.mkv.avs' is an underscore with a number: Stars.mkv_2.bk6, Stars.mkv_3.bk6 and so on.
 AvsPThumb will then search for 'Stars.mkv.avs'.

+After finding the AvsPmod window or sending a command, AvsPThumb waits a maximum of 31 seconds for a response from AvsPmod.
+AvsPThumb can not be closed during this time.
+There will be an hint when closing.

 Commands
 -------------